top of page

 From 2013 to 2016 Adam Treadaway, as Assistant Conductor and then Musical Director, broadened the repertoire, introducing more unaccompanied works and contemporary pieces.
 He conducted a memorable performance of Britten’s cantata Saint Nicolas and a lively programme of Italian music with the period instrument orchestra Sinfonia Britannica, led by Simon Standage.

-Over the last 60 years the Chorale has sung music from all periods, from Monteverdi and Bach via Handel, Haydn and Mozart to Brahms, Dvorak, Elgar and Vaughan Williams, as well as present-day composers John Rutter, Howard Goodall, Sir James MacMillan, Morten Lauridsen and Sir Karl Jenkins.
-In 2011 John Rutter led a very successful choral workshop at St George’s Church for over 300 singers and in 2015 this was followed by another singing day with the former King’s Singer Brian Kay.
+Over more than 60 years the Chorale has performed music from all periods, from Monteverdi and Bach, through Handel, Haydn and Mozart, to Brahms, Dvořák, Elgar and Vaughan Williams, as well as works by contemporary composers including John Rutter, Howard Goodall, Sir James MacMillan, Morten Lauridsen and Sir Karl Jenkins.
+In 2011 John Rutter led a choral workshop at St George’s Church for over 300 singers, followed in 2015 by a singing day with former King’s Singer Brian Kay.

 History montage.jpg